 |Component||On-demand pricing||Flat-rate pricing|

-|Querying||Bytes processed by the materialized view and any necessary portion of the base table.1||No extra cost.
-Slots are consumed during query time.|
+|Querying||Bytes processed by materialized views and any necessary portions of the base tables.1||Slots are consumed during query time.|

-|Storage||Bytes stored in a materialized view||Bytes stored in a materialized view|
+|Storage||Bytes stored in materialized views.||Bytes stored in materialized views.|

 Storage cost details